Tavleen1203/Normid_DigiDex/README.md

-# DigiDex
+# 👩‍💻 DigiDex
+# Determining Digits Smartly

-# Building an ML Model for digit recognition 🔢
+# 🔢 Building an ML Model for digit recognition

 🤖 In this project, we have created an ML model that uses CNN classification algorithm to read digits and identify them.
 We have worked upon a standard MNIST dataset of thousands of digits.
 By using this dataset, we have trained our model.